 Emergency Medical Science

-Paramedics are credentialed health care professionals who provide advanced life support to patients in a number of settings.
+Paramedics are credentialed health care professionals who provide advanced life support to patients.
 They differ from Emergency Medical Technicians (EMTs) in the advanced level of training they receive.

-Employment opportunities for paramedics include ambulance services, hospitals, urgent care and lab facilities, security agencies, law enforcement and emergency management organizations.
+Employment opportunities for paramedics include ambulance services, hospitals, urgent care, lab facilities, security agencies, law enforcement, and emergency management organizations.

-The Emergency Medical Science program instructs you in the knowledge, skills, and attributes to provide advanced emergency medical care as a paramedic for critical and emergent patients who access the emergency medical system.
+The Emergency Medical Science program offers instruction in the knowledge, skills, and attributes to provide advanced emergency medical care as a paramedic for critical and emergent patients.
 It prepares graduates to enter the workforce.

 Credentialing Options